The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 There is an important distinction between estimated and provisional figures.
 A provisional figure is one which is the best available at the time the return is submitted (eg business accounts not yet signed off) and will be revised.
 An estimated figure is one which is the best figure that will be available at any time (eg the records have been lost).

-If a provisional figure is reported on the tax return, HMRC should be made aware of this by:
+If a provisional figure is reported on the tax return, HMRC should

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.